Daniel-Pivonka/FaultInjector/README.md

 ##### Stateless:

-- Spawn a number of threads equal to the number of faults specified in the flag given at runtime
+- Spawns a number of threads equal to the number of faults specified in the flag passed in at runtime
-- Each thread runs the Node Kill fault function from within the Node Fault class
+- Each thread runs the *Node Kill Fault* function from within the Node Fault class
 - Downtime scales with the amount of time left up to a 45 minute limit (open to suggestions with this time)
-- Writes a deterministic file
+- Writes to a deterministic file

 ##### Stateful:

 - Spawns a number of threads equal to the following:
-  *number of threads= (number of monitors / 2)  + minimum replication size across all ceph volumes*
+  *number of threads = (number of monitors / 2)  + minimum replication size across all ceph pools*
-- Each thread selects from the available stateful functions (so far OSD and monitor faults)
+- Each thread selects from the available stateful fault functions (so far, OSD and monitor faults)
 - Each fault function is set to return None if it cannot execute.
-- If that happens 3 times in a row, the thread is killed and a new one is spawned which has a chance to run an alternate fault function
+- If that happens 3 times in a row, the thread is killed and a new one is spawned which has a chance to run an alternative fault function
 - Downtime scales with the amount of time left up to a 10 minute limit (open to suggestions with this time)
-- Writes a deterministic file
+- Writes to a deterministic file

 ##### Deterministic:

-- Spawns a number of threads equal to the number of lines in the deterministic file
+- Spawns a number of threads equal to the number of faults/lines in the deterministic file
-- Each thread waits until its start time to begin to emulate the previous run as accurately as possible
+- Each thread waits until its start time to begin which emulates the previous run as accurately as possible

 ### Usage: